 The 10 years that have passed since the debut of the S Pen have been filled with countless innovations and challenges.
-Follow along as we chart the evolution of this significant stylus, from its debut as a simple smartphone accessory to its latest form as its own separate device.
+Follow along with us as we chart the evolution of this significant stylus, from its debut as a simple smartphone accessory to its latest form as its own singular category of device.

 Identity: How the S Pen has Taken on Real Pen-Like Qualities

 The S Pen is designed to provide the experience of writing with a real pen.
 Since its debut with the first Galaxy Note device in 2011, the S Pen has continued to provide improved pressure sensitivity from 256, 1024, and 2048 levels to a remarkable 4096 sensitivity level.
 Pressure sensitivity determines how much you can vary the width of the lines you draw with your S Pen; the higher it is, the more precisely the stylus will respond to your control.
-The S Pen’s high pressure sensitivity allows you to control the stroke weight of your stylus as you apply varying amounts of pressure to your screen, and the diameter of the S Pen’s tip has also been reduced over the years from 1.6mm to 0.7mm to allow for delicate strokes when drawing.
-This means that the S Pen not only feels like a real pen in your hands but also writes and draws like one.
+The S Pen’s high pressure sensitivity allows you to control the stroke weight of your stylus as you apply varying amounts of pressure to your screen, and the diameter of the S Pen’s tip has also been reduced over the years from 1.6mm to 0.7mm so as to allow for delicate strokes when drawing.

 When it comes to notetaking, every user has their own habits, be it using a specific highlighter to mark important passages in a text or preferring a slim pen tip for writing.
 The S Pen, which initially provided four pen types – Pen, Pencil, Brush and Highlighter – today offers a wide variety of pen options, including Calligraphy and Fountain pen options.
 The true-to-life S Pen experience even comes with a different writing sound for each pen option you choose, and the sound effect of a pen cap closing when the S Pen is re-inserted into the device provides a satisfying, realistic feel, too.
-Furthermore, the eye-dropper tool, which makes it easy to lift colours from an image or a text, has also been added for easy pen colour customization.
+Furthermore, the eye-dropper tool, which makes it easy to lift colors from within a Note, has also been added for easy pen color customization.

-In line with all these innovations, it is the S Pen’s response time that truly grants it that life-like writing experience.
-In the latest Samsung mobile devices, such as the Galaxy Note10 or Galaxy Note20, the S Pen features AI technology that bolster the pen’s acceleration and gyro sensors in order to predict pen movement and improve accuracy, resulting in a response time that is 80% faster than the previous model.
+Further to these innovations, it is the S Pen’s response time that truly grants it that life-like writing experience.
+In one of Samsung’s latest mobile devices, the S Pen features AI technologies that bolster the pen’s acceleration and gyro sensors in order to predict pen movement and improve accuracy, resulting in a response time that is 80% faster than the previous model.
 Combined with a 120Hz display, this faster S Pen provides a remarkably smooth user experience.

 Performance: Evolving from a Simple Stylus to a Pen